Resources

 • NAMI (the National Alliance on Mental Illness)

-NAMI has a state organization in all 50 states as well as in Puerto Rico and the District of Columbia.
-There are also more than 1,200 local affiliates spanning all 50 states, D.C. and Puerto Rico.
-Click on a state or territory on the map.
+NAMI has a state affiliate in all 50 states as well as in Puerto Rico and the District of Columbia.
+There are also more than 1,200 local organizations spanning all 50 states, D.C. and Puerto Rico.
+Click on a state or territory on the map to find one by you.
 Washington Oregon California Idaho Nevada Arizona New Mexico Montana Wyoming Utah Colorado Texas Oklahoma North Dakota South Dakota Nebraska Kansas Minnesota Iowa Missouri Arkansas Louisiana Mississippi Alabama Georgia Florida Puerto Rico US Virgin Islands District of Columbia Maryland Delaware New Jersey Connecticut Rhode Island Massachussets New Hampshire Vermont Maine New York Pennsylvania West Virginia Virginia North Carolina South Carolina Tennessee Ohio Kentucky Indiana Illinois Michigan Wisconsin Alaska Hawaii

 • CMHS Mental Health Services Locator